-Reply 8.
-In fact, this is a good example for Reply 7.
+Reply 7.
+In fact, this is a good example for Reply 6.
 A classical computer is just a system that evolves in time according to the laws of physics.
 Its discrete states are physical states.
 They are seen as carrying information only by us, the users of the computer.
 We are the ones who interpret the inputs and outputs as information, but for the computer as a physical system they are merely initial and final states.
 We are the ones who interpret its time evolution as information processing.
-This computation seems objective, and is objective, in the sense that different users will agree that the same information processing takes place in the same computer.
+This computation seems objective, and is objective, in the sense that different users will agree that the same information processing takes place in the same computer, cf. Definition 4.
 But this kind of objectivity arises from the fact that the underlying physical processes are objectively the same for all of us, and from the fact that we share the same conventions about the information that goes in and out of the computer.
 Ultimately the attribution of experience to such a scattered, disconnected physical state is an illusion, a feature imagined in the very mental state entertaining this possibility, perhaps correlated to the activity of the mirror neurons.

-We see from the Replies to Objections 6, 7, and 8, and from Remark 3, that the difference between Ononlocality and C-nonlocality is due to the Integration Property.
+We see from the Replies to Objections 5, 6, and 7, and from Remark 4, that the difference between O-nonlocality and C-nonlocality is due to the Integration Property.